Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/03_introduction-to-conjugation.md

 Example 3: She bakes.\
 Example 4: She bak**ed**.

 Icelandic does a pretty similar thing again.
-When the action of the verb takes place in the past, Icelandic usually adds an ending.
+When the action of the verb takes place in the past, Icelandic usually adds an ending, too.
+That ending is commonly **-aði**.

 Example 1: Ég tala.\
 Example 2: Ég tal**aði**.\